 - 1 Launch the ODBC Administrator.
-See the online help for your specific Windows operating system for detailed instructions. - 2 Select the User DSN tab.
-Click Add. - 3 Choose "Adaptive Server Enterprise" from the list of drivers. - 4 Click Finish.

-- 5 Select the General tab.
-Enter values in the following fields: - Data Source Name: a name for your data source - Description: a description for your data source - Server Name: an Adaptive Server Enterprise host name - Server Port: an Adaptive Server Enterprise port number - Database Name: a database name - Logon ID: a user name to login to the Adaptive Server Enterprise database - 6 Select Use Cursors if you want cursors to be opened for every select statement. - 7 Complete the Connection and Advanced tabs as needed. - 8 Click OK to save the changes.
+See the online help for your specific Microsoft Windows operating system for detailed instructions. - 2 Select the User DSN tab.
+Click Add. - 3 Choose "Adaptive Server Enterprise" from the list of drivers. - 4 Click Finish. - 5 Select the General tab.
+Enter values in the following fields: - Data Source Name a name for your datasource - Description a description for your datasource - Server Name an Adaptive Server Enterprise host name - Server Port an Adaptive Server Enterprise port number - Database Name a database name - Logon ID a user name to log in to the Adaptive Server Enterprise database - 6 Select Use Cursors to open cursors for every select statement. - 7 Complete the Connection and Advanced tabs as needed. - 8 Click OK to save the changes.

-Note For a detailed explanation of connection parameters, see "Using connection parameters" on page 40.
+Note For a detailed explanation of connection parameters, see "Using connection parameters" on page 42.

-The unixODBC Driver Manager supports configuring drivers and data sources from a GUI as well as the command line.
+The unixODBC Driver Manager supports configuring drivers and datasources from a GUI as well as the command line.
 Refer to the ODBC Driver Manager's documentation for instructions on the GUI tool and command line syntax.

-Note The ASE ODBC Driver and data sources that use this driver cannot be configured using the GUI tools from the unixODBC Driver Manager.
+Note The Adaptive Server ODBC Driver and datasources that use this driver cannot be configured using the GUI tools from the unixODBC Driver Manager.
 You must use the command line interface.

-When configuring the driver and data sources using the unixODBC Driver Manager command line tool, you must supply a template file.
+When configuring the driver and datasources using the unixODBC Driver Manager command line tool, you must supply a template file.
 Sample templates are described in the following section.
-You can also find these templates in the \$SYBASE/DataAccess/ODBC/samples directory of Linux 32bit platforms, or in the \$SYBASE/DataAccess64/ODBC/samples of Linux 64bit platforms.
+You can also find these templates in:

+- Adaptive Server ODBC Driver 32-bit: \$SYBASE/DataAccess/ODBC/samples - Adaptive Server ODBC Driver 64-bit: \$SYBASE/DataAccess64/ODBC/samples